- Central Coffee Research Institute (CCRI)

 The problem

 Coffee farmers typically have very few choices about which varieties are available for them to plant.
 Their choices are limited by forces beyond their control—historical accident and colonial history on the one hand, and whether their country has a tradition of coffee research and development on the other.
 These constraints mean that coffee producers often plant seeds that are susceptible to disease or don’t perform optimally in their area, leaving them doubly vulnerable.
-Until now no comprehensive effort had ever been made to locate the best-quality coffee varieties from around the globe and study their performance in different countries, including evaluation of possible release of varieties in new countries.
+Coffee breeding programs are similarly challenged—basing breeding decisions on limited information about how breeding materials perform in different environments.
+The IMLVT is the first comprehensive, global effort to study variety performance across such a large group of countries.

-World Coffee Research has gathered 31 top-performing coffee varieties from 11 suppliers around the world.
-The varieties—most of which have never been tested on a broad basis—are distributed to coffee growing countries for long-term evaluation on research plots.
+In 2015, World Coffee Research gathered 31 top-performing coffee varieties from 11 suppliers around the world.
+Over a number of years, the varieties—most of which had never been tested on a broad basis—were distributed to 18 coffee-growing countries for long-term evaluation on 29 research plots.
+In 2025, the IMLVT program was extended with a smaller group of countries possessing representative sites; the extended trial will run through 2030.

-The trial also builds essential capacity within producing countries to conduct coffee research and monitor disease movement and climate trends.
-All participating countries agree to install, maintain, and monitor the plots (on average 1-3 per country).
+The trial also builds essential capacity within producing countries to conduct coffee research.
+All participating countries installed, maintained, and monitored trials plots (on average 1-3 per country).
 On each plot, a comprehensive list of variables is measured using standardized protocols developed by WCR.
-Each country monitors how the different varieties perform under local conditions.
-Countries can monitor the best-performing varieties and, in some cases, negotiate for access to multiply and distribute them producers to increase supplies of quality coffee for those countries.
+Each country monitored how different varieties perform under local conditions, and in some cases negotiate for access to multiply and distribute the best performers to producers in their countries in order to to increase supplies of quality coffee.

 Impact

-Never before have most countries had access to so many different varieties.
-Farmers around the world—as well as coffee producing countries and the industry as a whole— will benefit from access to new varieties with better productivity, disease tolerance and/or cup quality.
-This will result in widespread production and quality increases, contributing to more sustainable farmer livelihoods and a stronger coffee sector.
+Farmers around the world—as well as coffee-producing countries and the industry as a whole—will benefit from access to improved varieties with better productivity and disease tolerance.
+At the same time, the data generated from the trial will support coffee researchers and breeders to create further improved varieties, resulting in widespread production and quality increases, and contributing to more sustainable farmer livelihoods and a stronger coffee sector.

 Latin America